alinmindroc/valhalla_traffic_poc/README.md

 In order to use the predicted traffic information, the `date_time` parameter needs to be set in the route request.

 ### Live traffic
-For live traffic there are some more rules.
-Check the `GetSpeed` function in `baldr/graphtile.h` for the conditions.
+Check the `GetSpeed` function in `baldr/graphtile.h` for validation of live traffic data.

 ## Other example requests: